FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 URI | description
 ----|------------
-`http://gedcomx.org/Primary` | The primary (published) identifier for the resource.
+`http://gedcomx.org/Primary` | The primary identifier for the resource.
+The value of the identifier MUST resolve to the instance of `Subject` to which the identifier applies.
 `http://gedcomx.org/Authority` | An identifier for the resource in an external authority or other expert system.
+The value of the identifier MUST resolve to a public, authoritative, source for information about the `Subject` to which the identifier applies.
 `http://gedcomx.org/Deprecated` | An identifier that has been relegated, deprecated, or otherwise downgraded.
 This identifier is commonly used as the result of a merge when what was once a primary identifier for a resource is no longer the primary identifier.
+The value of the identifier MUST resolve to the instance of `Subject` to which the identifier applies.

 ### examples